marques-work/franzistential/README.md

-# rsyslog-event-hub
+# franzistential

-rsyslog omprog util to forward logs to Azure Event Hub
+A small utility to forward logs or arbitrary text to Kafka-esque destinations.